Gloziksoft/Gloziksoft/README.md

 # Gloziksoft

 👨‍💻 **Author:** Peter Glózik
-🎯 Junior Developer | 💡 Self-taught | 🎓 Java Retraining Participant
+🎯 Junior Developer | 💡 Self-taught | 🎓 Currently in Java retraining

 ---

 ## 📖 Description

-This is my personal portfolio website created with **Umbraco CMS**.
+This is my personal portfolio website built with **Umbraco CMS**.
 It serves as a presentation of my work, a sandbox for learning, and a growing collection of projects as I build my career in software development.

 🔗 **Live portfolio site**: [os.gloziksoft.sk](https://os.gloziksoft.sk)